Vikaspogu/blog/content/blog/springboot-metrics-grafana/index.md

 management.metrics.distribution.percentiles.http.server.requests=0.5,0.9,0.95,0.99,0.999
 ```

-Optionally register any number of `MeterRegistryCustomizer` to further configure the registry (such as applying common tags) before any meters are registered with the registry.
+Optionally you can configure any number with the `MeterRegistryCustomizer` registry (such as applying common tags).

 ```java
 @Bean